 What is an unauthorised encampment?

-An unauthorized encampment is defined as:
+An unauthorised encampment is defined as:

-· person(s) camping or staying overnight or longer (in vans, trailers or any types of other
+· person(s) camping or staying overnight or longer (in vans, trailers or any types of other moveable accommodation),

 · on land that these persons do not own or rent, and

 · where these persons do not have prior consent or permission to access such land.

 Does the council have a duty to move Gypsies/Travellers when they are camped without

 the school’s permission?

 From a legal perspective, the Council is only able to take action or evict anyone where there is an unauthorised encampment in community schools as the land is owned by the Council.
 As part of the Council estate, community schools can, if they wish to do

 so, use the services of the Gypsy Liaison Service which would then carry out all necessary legal steps on their behalf.
 In this instance, community schools would only be charged for court costs and legal fees.
 Where schools or academy sponsors lease the land

 from the Council, it will be the school’s responsibility to take action to remove an unauthorised encampment.
 In relation to Voluntary Aided, Trust or Free schools that tend to own their land, it is also the school’s responsibility to take the necessary actions